 Ask for a proof that your household was chosen absolutely randomly, and was not targeted with any intention

-The ABS claims that they choose their survey participants totally randomly, however there have been numerous complaints from people saying that after they agreed to participate in one survey, they have been told to fill another one, and another one...
-Apparently, many people prefer to discard the “To the Householder” letter from the ABS, don't make any contact, and don't open their door to any door-knockers; so to keep the plan fulfilled, boxes ticked and salaries coming, some suspect that the ABS take advantage of the softer targets.
+The ABS claims that they choose their survey participants totally randomly, however there have been numerous complaints from people saying that after they participated in one survey, they have been told to fill another one, and another one...
+Apparently, many people prefer to discard the “To the Householder” letter from the ABS, don't make any contact, and don't open their door to any door-knockers; so to keep the plan fulfilled, boxes ticked and salaries coming, some suspect that the ABS takes advantage of the softer targets.
 Therefore, it may be wise to demand written guarantees that the selection is indeed random, and if you are soon “randomly” chosen for another survey, take the matter further and lodge a complaint.

 If the ABS truly collects data for statistics only, giving you such guarantees should not be a problem for them.
 However, if they refuse, make your conclusions and take actions.

-Be aware of the ABS promises to keep your information “confidential”, or to “delete” or “remove” your name and address once statistical processing is completed
+Be aware of the real meaning behind ABS's promises to keep your information “confidential”, or to “delete” or “remove” your name and address once statistical processing is completed

 Data records are de-identified as soon as possible.
 Once quality has been assured, names and addresses are removed, because this information is not needed for the production of statistics.
 Removal provides added protection against any breach of security of confidential information.